jdimpson/restlog/README.md

 ```
 0       0       *       *       1       /home/user1/bin/restlog.sh rotate /home/user1/foo.json
 ```
-This will move the `currentset` file (`today.csv` from our example) to archive, and create a new file, using the `hed` value to create the first line of the file, if desired.
+This will move the `currentset` file (`today.csv` from our example) to archive, and create a new file, using the `hed` value to create the first line of the file.

 ## config file